 Make the most of your last night in Reykjavík; soak in the city's summer atmosphere and explore the colourful culture.

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
-Single person bookings will be arranged in a single room, while bookings of 2 or more people will share twin/double room(s) or triple room(s).
-Guide to Iceland will provide you with the best available hotels and guesthouses at the time of your booking from our preferred partners.
+Bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
+Teenagers and children will be arranged in the same room with parents.
+If additional room(s) is needed, additional costs will incur.
+Guide to Iceland will provide you with the best available accommodation at the time of your booking from our preferred partners.
 Please keep in mind that hotel quality in Iceland varies among locations and availability is highly limited.
+If our preferred partners are fully booked at the time of your booking, we will find another suitable accommodation for you of similar level.
+Please note that not all locations offer quality level accommodation.
+Comfort level accommodation will be arranged at those particular locations, which is reflected in the quality level upgrade price.
 We always do our best to accommodate special requests, which may incur additional costs.
-The sooner you reserve the higher quality accommodation we can provide.
-Press choose a date at the top to find availability.
+Press choose a date to find availability.

 Rooms with a private bathroom in three star hotels or quality guesthouses.
 Very close to the best attractions at each location.
 Breakfast is included.